delton137/delton137.github.io/_posts/2009-08-01-Rensselaer-Astrophysical-Society-history.md

 electronics were re-vamped and the telescope optics collimated.
 Dr.
 Peter Mack from Astronomical Consultants and Equipment (ACE) was contracted for the refurbishment.
-(Mack can be seen with RAS president Anthony Milano in the picture to the left.)
+(Mack can be seen with RAS president Anthony Milano in the picture above.)
 The dome and telescope were automated with the same type of control systems found in all the world's major research observatories.
 The institute considered replacing the telescope with a new one, but decided not to, since the current scope is